An introduction to taking backups with

 |91 187 (26%)

-Sizes are in bytes.
-The percentage indicates how much the compressed size is out of
+(The percentage in the table above indicates how much the compressed size is out of

 The compression times vary somewhat but not too much to be impractical.